UPB-Graphics/gfx-framework/docs/user/check_capabilities.md

             OpenGL core profile version string: 3.3 (Core Profile) Mesa 20.0.8
             ```

     -   Linux, if installed via WSL2: if you have Windows and want to use (or develop) this project on Linux, but don't feel like using a virtual machine or installing Linux directly on your device, then you can use WSL2.
-This option is slightly more adventurous; for more details, ***TBD***.
+This option is slightly more adventurous, and you should only try it if you know what you're doing.
+For more details, check the documentation.

     -   macOS:
         -   Versions 10.9 (Mavericks) through 10.14 (Mojave) should work but are untested.